XMax Price Down 3% Over Last Week (XMX)

-XMax (CURRENCY:XMX) traded 1.8% lower against the dollar during the 24 hour period ending at 16:00 PM E.T. on August 30th.
-XMax has a market cap of $5.67 million and approximately $495,192.00 worth of XMax was traded on exchanges in the last 24 hours.
-One XMax coin can now be bought for about $0.0004 or 0.00000001 BTC on major cryptocurrency exchanges.
-In the last week, XMax has traded down 3% against the dollar.
+XMax (CURRENCY:XMX) traded 1.8% lower against the U.S. dollar during the 1 day period ending at 13:00 PM ET on August 31st.
+One XMax coin can now be purchased for approximately $0.0004 or 0.00000001 BTC on major cryptocurrency exchanges.
+XMax has a total market cap of $5.67 million and approximately $495,192.00 worth of XMax was traded on exchanges in the last day.
+During the last seven days, XMax has traded down 3% against the U.S. dollar.

 - Chainlink (LINK) traded 1.3% lower against the dollar and now trades at $25.66 or 0.00052596 BTC.